Air India jumbo plane ready for evacuation of Indians from Wuhan

 Officials said the Ministry of External Affairs will make a request to the Chinese authorities for the evacuation of Indian nationals, mostly students, stuck in Wuhan city.
 "It was decided that steps may be taken to prepare for the possible evacuation of Indian nationals in Wuhan.
 Accordingly, the Ministry of External Affairs will make a request to the Chinese authorities," a government statement said.

-Wuhan along 12 other cities, has been completely sealed by the Chinese authorities to stop the virus from spreading.
+Wuhan along 12 other cities have been completely sealed by the Chinese authorities to stop the virus from spreading.
 The death toll climbed to 80 with 2,744 confirmed cases.
 Over 250 to 300 Indian students are reportedly stuck in Wuhan triggering concerns over their well-being.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)